TrustAGI-Lab/TriDNR/README.md

 Note:
 1. On some dataset (M10), some neighbor nodes do not appear in the files of docs.txt or labels.txt.
-2. For the fair of comparison, I would sugget shuffling the dataset before training different methods.
+2. For the fairness of comparison, I would sugget shuffling the dataset before training different methods.